 Pour the completed Seafood Newburg into a three quart serving bowl, cover it and keep it in the warming oven until it is served.

 Serve the completed Seafood Newburg on the "grilled in garlic butter" (or broiled) French or Italian bread pieces, four half pieces per guest, using the pre-warmed plates or wide shallow bowls.
-If you decided to make the basmatic rice as well, put a small mound of it in the center of each plate or bowl and circle the rice with the grilled garlic bread pieces, then cover them with the creamy Seafood Newburg mixture.
+If you decided to make the basmati rice as well, put a small mound of it in the center of each plate or bowl and circle the rice with the grilled garlic bread pieces, then cover them with the creamy Seafood Newburg mixture.

 The Complete Banquet Variation: